 When taking a "short" position, the portfolio sub-adviser may sell an instrument that the fund does not own and would then borrow to meet its settlement obligations.
 The portfolio sub-adviser may also take "short" positions in futures, forwards and swaps.
 A "short" position will benefit from a decrease in price of the underlying instrument and will lose value if the price of the underlying instrument increases.
-A "long" position will benefit from an increase in price of the security and will lose value if the price of the security decreases.
+A "long" position will benefit from an increase in price of the security and will lose value if the price of the price of the price of the security decreases.